ennovyhs-ops/stocks/README.md

 - **Option Strike Recommendations:** Recommends option strike prices using a delta-based Black-Scholes inversion model.
 - **Output Generation:** Saves the analysis results in multiple formats:
     - CSV files of the raw data
-    - PNG plots of the technical analysis
+    - HTML plots of the technical analysis
     - JSON summary of the scores and strike recommendations

 ## Technologies Used